At Spixworth Infant School, we are very proud of our child-centred curriculum.

 We do not follow one reading scheme.
 Instead we provide opportunities for children to explore and choose from a range of colour banded (levelled) books and an extensive range of ‘real’ books and other literature.

 Children take part in a range of reading activities over the course of a week to develop their enthusiasm and love of reading and language.
 Such activities include: individual, paired, guided group and whole class shared reading.
 Reading at home is encouraged in all its forms including reading books, magazines, and electronic materials.
-The school also provides every child with an account for online reading using Reading Eggs.
 Please see our English policy for more information on how children are supported to learn to read.